 Prerequisite: Drama 545A is prerequisite to 545B.
-Light, color, lighting instruments, and control equipment, including the design and planning of lighting for plays.
-546. Computer Systems and Special Effects Techniques in Stage and Television Lighting (3) Two lectures and three hours of laboratory.

-Prerequisite: Credit or concurrent registration in Drama 545B.
-Functional study of computer systems in stage and television lighting with emphasis on realizing effective methods of using such systems in production.
-551. Costume, Movement, and Manners (3) I Prerequisite: Drama 250.
+Light, color, lighting instruments, and control equipment, including the design and planning 546.
+Computer Systems and Special Effects Techniques in Stage and Television Two lectures and three hours of laboratory.
+Specific and all and an analysis of the present of the second of the s Prerequisite: Credit or concurrent registration in Drama 545B.
+Functional study of computer systems in stage and television lighting with emphasis on 551.
+Costume, Movement, and Manners (3) I Prerequisite: Drama 250.

 Interrelationship of period costumes on the movement and manners of the time and their application on the stage.
-552. Costume History and Design for the Theatre (3) Two lectures and three hours of laboratory.
+552. Costume History and Design for the Theatre (3) II Two lectures and three hours of laboratory.